antennapedia/antennapedia.com/src/thick/mc_10_made_to_measure.md

 "Can't compete with you," he said to her.
 "Don't even want to."

 But it bothered him.
 It was like a burr stuck under his collar, the idea that he wasn't beating them at their own game with dress.
 He knew the Eton and Harrow club despised the likes of him: education paid by the state, a regional accent and worse a *Glaswegian* accent.
 He was supposed to say "what" and "sorry" and he didn't.
 Every time he opened his mouth he told them he wasn't as good as they were.
 He was trash.
-He was supposed to be a psychotic danger, a bit of rough imported to do dirty work that they wouldn't, so he was as they expected him to be.
+He was supposed to be a psychotic danger, a navvy let in the back door to do dirty work that they wouldn't, so he was as they expected him to be.
 He was their bit of rough.
 He kept them off-balance with his tongue, with completely inappropriate and unexpected obscenity, and he browbeat them into doing their fucking jobs.
 His brain was, he knew, twice as fast as theirs, no matter what kind of education they'd had and however many drinking clubs they'd belonged to at Eton.

 They paid him, and they despised him, and Clara was right and he still fucking couldn't.